dnc1994/MiniJavaCF/doc/report.md

 ### Third Pass: TypeChecker & TypeEvaluator

-In the third pass, our task is to perform symbol lookup and type compatbility checks for assignments, method calls and if/while/print statements where there will be expression evaluation.
+In the third pass, our task is to perform **symbol lookup** and **type compatbility** checks for assignments, method calls and if/while/print statements **where there will be expression evaluation**.

 The approach is simple.
-Whenever an evaluation is needed, we invoke `TypeEvaluator`, which will recursively solve for the final return type using the grammar and the information contained in the scope tree we built earlier.
+Whenever an evaluation is needed, we invoke `TypeEvaluator`, which will **recursively** solve for the final return type using the grammar and the information contained in the scope tree we built earlier.

 Take the evaluation of `nonAtom` for example, as it's the most complicated one: